Your Child's Development: 1.5 Years (18 Months)

 When Should I Call the Doctor?

-Every child develops at his or her own pace, but certain signs could indicate a delay in development.
+Every child develops at their own pace.
+But some signs could indicate a delay in development.
 Talk to your doctor if your child:

 - doesn't walk